CodersOS/image-creator-server/docs/README.md

   - `DOWNLOAD-URL` is the URL where the result can be downloaded once the process exited with `STATUS-CODE` `stopped`.
     If `exitcode` is 0, then the url MUST be present.

+- **GET /source**
+  The result is a zip file with the current source code.